nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Amphiphilic:** Pertaining to molecules with both hydrophilic and hydrophobic properties, essential for nano-micelle formation.

-### Expanded Definition and Usage\nNano-micelles are crucial in enhancing the therapeutic index of drugs by enabling higher doses of hydrophobic compounds to be solubilized and delivered effectively with reduced toxicity.
+### Expanded Definition and Usage:
+Nano-micelles are crucial in enhancing the therapeutic index of drugs by enabling higher doses of hydrophobic compounds to be solubilized and delivered effectively with reduced toxicity.
 In the cosmetic industry, nano-micelles improve the penetration and efficacy of ingredients, providing longer-lasting effects and better performance.
 Additionally, their ability to encapsulate and protect sensitive compounds from degradation opens new avenues for applications in food preservation and agricultural additives.

 This lexical dictionary entry presents a comprehensive view of nano-micelles, detailing their composition, functionality, and significance in various fields.
 The categorization into nanotechnology and drug delivery systems highlights their technological underpinnings and applied uses, while synonyms and hypernyms broaden the understanding of their identity and classification.
 Meronymy illustrates the structural components of nano-micelles, elucidating their working mechanism, and part holonyms place them within larger systems and technologies.
 Verb relations specify the processes and actions associated with nano-micelles, and relational adjectives clarify the characteristics of the molecules involved in their formation.
 By exploring these lexical relationships, we gain a deeper insight into the composition, function, and impact of nano-micelles in science and industry.